-ASU 2016-01 Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities requires entities to measure equity investments (except those accounted for under the equity method, those that result in consolidation of the investee and certain other investments) at fair value and recognize any changes in fair value in net income.
+In 2014, the FASB issued ASU 2016-01 Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities.
+This ASU requires entities to measure equity investments (except those accounted for under the equity method, those that result in consolidation of the investee and certain other investments) at fair value and recognize any changes in fair value in net income.
 The standard does not change the guidance for classifying and measuring investments in debt securities or loans.
 Entities have to record changes in instrument-specific credit risk for financial liabilities measured under the fair value option (FVO) in other comprehensive income.
 This publication has been updated to address clarifications the FASB issued on transition, application of the measurement alternative and presentation of financial liabilities measured using the FVO.
 Answers to questions companies have raised have also been updated.
 The guidance is effective for calendar-year non-public entities for annual periods beginning in 2019.

-ASU 2016-15 Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments clarifies how entities should classify certain cash receipts and cash payments on the statement of cash flows.
+In 2016, the FASB issued ASU 2016-15 Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments.
+This ASU clarifies how entities should classify certain cash receipts and cash payments on the statement of cash flows.
 The new guidance also clarifies how the predominance principle should be applied when cash receipts and cash payments have aspects of more than one class of cash flows.
 The guidance will generally be applied retrospectively and is effective for non-public entities for fiscal years beginning after 15 December 2018.
-Early adoption is permitted.
 Management is evaluating the effect of adopting this new accounting standard on its financial statements.